 bookworm avid reader understands the seductive powers of books.
 Books have an enchanting nature.
 Being around them fills us with an unsatisfied desire the consume more.
-There’s actually a self-help book for biblioholism.
+There’s even a self-help book for biblioholism.
 It’s entertaining for sure.
 But it thus far does little to help me overcome my addiction.
-I actually think it actually added fuel.
+I think it actually added fuel.

 Tom Raabe’s book starts with a little anecdote about how he has “total control” over his addiction.
 He has good reason to possess multiple copies of the same title.
 They’re different editions, after all.
 But then the unthinkable happens: he finds two copies of the same book.
 Same edition.
 Same publishing company.
 That’s when he admits he has a problem.

 Thankfully, my own addictions haven’t gone that far.
 Yet.
 I moved around too much in college, and now, living out of my car, I’ve been forced to choose a select few to journey with me.